Sophie-Williams/GameATron4000/docs/trial1.md

-# Trial I: Test the Game-A-Tron 4000™ bot locally
+# Trial 1: Test the Game-A-Tron 4000™ bot locally

 In this lab you'll learn how to use the emulator to test a bot.
 You will also learn how you can connect the Azure Bot Service to a bot running on your local machine to allow for debugging.